Chicago Craft Crawl #10: Ravenswood Avenue, "Malt Row"

 Plan to drink: Spiteful Alley Time Pale Ale

-2024 W Balmoral Ave: *Not currently open to the public, tap room opening in 2017.* – Bowmanville
+2024 W. Balmoral Ave: *Not currently open to public, taproom coming* – Bowmanville

 9. HOPLEAF BAR